Canon TS-E 24mm f/3.5L II Tilt-Shift Lens Sample Pictures

 McWay Falls, Julia Pfeiffer Burns State Park, Big Sur McWay Falls, Julia Pfeiffer Burns State Park, Big Sur

-I've said before that McWay Falls in Julia Pfeiffer Burns State Park, Big Sur is a favorite of place mine.
+I've said before that McWay Falls in Julia Pfeiffer Burns State Park, Big Sur is one of my favorite places.
 And I also said that access limits the photographic compositions able to be made here.

 For this shot, I put my tripod through/over the fence to align the tree's branches to with the voids in the rocks below.
 Then I timed the show with a wave crashing onto the beach.